The Untamed Episodes 41 – 50 Synopsis

 Plunging the sword deeper into himself like the pain he felt didn’t compare to the pain he felt over Lan Xichen’s loss of trust in this area of their relationship, Jin Guangyao has Lan Xichen think of a time he’s ever wronged Lan Xichen.
 He mentions how it was he who helped Lan Xichen escape when Yunshen Buzhichu burned down: it was he who offered to help when the Gusu Lan Clan was rebuilding Yunshen Buzhichu.
 Jin Guangyao admits to doing all kinds of evil, but never in all these years had he done anything to or thought about harming Lan Xichen.
 Jin Guangyao tells the Zewu-zun that the most he did is have Lan Xichen suppress his spiritual energy (which he had him do earlier).
 Never had he ever oppressed the Gusu Lan Clan, either.
 He had always responded in support every time.

 Judging from Lan Xichen’s silence, Jin Guangyao really hasn’t ever done anything to hurt or harm Lan Xichen.
-This then means Nie Huaisang had lied about Jin Guangyao making a move against Lan Xichen while his back was turned; and it quite obvious Nie Huaisang had lied at the end of it all.
+This then means Nie Huaisang had lied about Jin Guangyao making a move against Lan Xichen while his back was turned; and it’s quite obvious Nie Huaisang had lied at the end of it all.

 In Jin Guangyao’s final act, he looked to try it again as he grips onto Lan Xichen’s shoulders to drag him to the back of the temple to undo the seal Wei Wuxian had just placed on Nie Mingjue’s coffin.
 Thrusting Lan Xichen’s sword further into himself, Jin Guangyao’s blood drips all over the coffin, causing it to explode open, resentment energy to escape all over the place and the whole temple to shake and begin to collapse.
 It appears as if Jin Guangyao had tricked Lan Xichen yet again, but in the end Jin Guangyao forcefully pushes Lan Xichen away towards the others who all quickly make their way out—save Wei Wuxian, who stays behind slightly longer as if to see that everyone makes it out, maybe to see to the situation in the temple as well.
 However, as the temple continue to collapse with Jin Guangyao showing no sign of leaving the temple (instead he heads back to Nie Mingjue’s coffin as if in defiance and wanting to challenge him in death), Wei Wuxian joins the others in getting out of there.

 Lan Xichen and Nie Huaisang sitting out on the steps of the temple, Lan Xichen appears to have been shaken greatly following everything that was said and revealed about Jin Guangyao.
-He admits that even up to the point of the night before he still didn’t understand him, which seem to have to him come to a realisation that he who was often seen to be full of insight, understanding and wisdom no longer understands matters.
+He admits that even up to the point of the night before he still didn’t understand him, which seems to have him come to a realisation that he who was often seen to be full of insight, understanding and wisdom no longer understands matters.

 In an attempt to comfort Lan Xichen, Nie Huaisang tries to comfort the Zewu-zun by suggesting no one can understand another person completely.
 He’s not wrong about that.
 Even Nie Huaisang was hiding a side of him from everyone.
-Lan Xichen moving to ask Nie Huaisang again about whether he really saw Jin Guangyao make a move behind his back, Nie Huaisang now says he isn’t so sure sort what he saw.
+Lan Xichen moving to ask Nie Huaisang again about whether he really saw Jin Guangyao make a move behind his back, Nie Huaisang now says he isn’t so sure what he saw.

 Nie Huaisang may appear to have lied and to come off more scheming and more unsuspecting than Jin Guangyao, but Nie Huaisang looks to be different from Jin Guangyao as Nie Huaisang only sought to expose Jin Guangyao for his deeds, but have no desire to climb the ladder.
 After everyone makes their way out of temple grounds, Nie Huaisang is seen picking up Jin Guangyao’s hat to give it a few brushes to clean off some of the dirt.
 There was no pleasure in Nie Huaisang’s expression after his success in ending Jin Guangyao’s reign.
 When Wei Wuxian sought to find out Nie Huaisang’s thoughts of going after the Chief Cultivator position nearer to the end of the episode, Nie Huaisang reveals no intention.
 He tells Wei Wuxian he’s a sensible person: things that he should be doing, he won’t have someone else do it for him; if it’s not something he can’t do himself then he won’t do it.